 - “Get a flu shot, because you can prevent any form of the flu, and that’s always beneficial.”

-Regarding glucose control, Scheiner says, “We see the risk of these types of problems almost go up exponentially when the A1C starts getting up into the 9 or 10 range.
+Regarding glucose control, Scheiner said, “We see the risk of these types of problems almost go up exponentially when the A1C starts getting up into the 9 or 10 range.
 And with an A1C in the 6 or 7s, the risk is slightly increased.
-I wouldn’t say it’s dramatically higher than in someone without diabetes, but there is some increased risk.”
+I wouldn’t say it’s dramatically higher than in someone without diabetes, but there is some increased risk.

 No doubt, emergency and disaster planning is a critical component to all of this.

-Spokeswoman Stephanie Caccomo with the FDA’s Center for Devices and Radiological Health (CDRH) that regulates and oversees diabetes devices told DiabetesMine on March 2 that they had not received any reports of diabetes products being directly impacted by the COVID-19 crisis to date.
+Spokeswoman Stephanie Caccomo with the FDA’s Center for Devices and Radiological Health, which regulates and oversees diabetes devices, told DiabetesMine in early November that they hadn’t received any reports of diabetes products being directly affected by the COVID-19 crisis to date.

 Interestingly, we’ve seen PWDs online taking various stances on this, from heightened concern to brushing it aside as nothing more than typical flu season preparedness.